storm-software/cyclone-ui/.github/CONTRIBUTING.md

 ## Coding Guidelines

-- Projects use StyleCop and .editorconfig to produce style warnings.
+- Projects use Biome, ESLint, Markdownlint, Prettier, and .editorconfig to produce style warnings.
 Please fix all warnings in any code you submit.
 - Write unit tests for any code written.

+**All contributions, however small are valued**